-Blended, Face-To-Face Component: Pediatric CPR AED, All Ages: About 2 hrs.
+3. Blended, Face-To-Face Component: Pediatric CPR AED, All Ages: About 2 hrs.
 Pediatric CPR AED Child and Infant: About 1 hr.
-Demously Varian with instructional anguage should strate any 4.
-Renewal: Varies with instructional approach and strategy.
-Maximum 12:1 (6:1 recommended) Student-to- Instructor Ratio (SIR) Maximum 3:1 (1:1 recommended) Student-to- Manikin Ratio (SMR) Terminal Lea Objectives arning 1.
-Recognize the main elements of the procedure for pediatric CPR AED. • Jeen es 2.
-Recognize the elements of high-quality CPR and their importance on survival from cardiac arrest.
+4. Renewal: Varies with instructional approach and strategy.
+Maximum 12:1 (6:1 recommended) Student-to- Instructor Ratio (SIR) Maximum 3:1 (1:1 recommended) Student-to- Manikin Ratio (SMR) Terminal Learning 1.
+Recognize the main elements of the procedure for pediatric CPR Objectives AED.
+2. Recognize the elements of high-quality CPR and their importance on survival from cardiac arrest.
 3. Identify the links in the pediatric chain of survival.
 4. Recognize when high-quality CPR is required.
-Describe how to perform high-quality child, infant, and adult CPR.
-Describe how to provide treatment for a choking child, infant, and adult.
-Correctly demonstrate the removal of contaminated personal protective equipment.
+5. Describe how to perform high-quality child, infant, and adult CPR.
+6. Describe how to provide treatment for a choking child, infant, and adult.
+7. Correctly demonstrate the removal of contaminated personal protective equipment.
 8. Correctly demonstrate the pediatric and adult CPR AED procedure.
 9. Correctly demonstrate how to provide effective rescue breaths using a CPR mask.
 10. Correctly perform high-quality child, infant and adult CPR.
 11. Correctly demonstrate how to use an AED on a child and adult.
 12. Correctly demonstrate how to provide treatment for a choking infant.
-Student Written Exam: Optional, except when required by an employer, Certification regulatory, or occupational licensing agency or when challenging the Requirements s course.
-1. Passing score. a.
-Pediatric CPR AED, All Ages: 70% b.
-Pediatric CPR AED, Child and Infant: 67% c.
+Student Written Exam: Optional, except when required by an employer, Certification regulatory, or occupational licensing agency or when challenging the Requirements course.
+1. Passing score.

+- a.
+Pediatric CPR AED, All Ages: 70% - b.
+Pediatric CPR AED, Child and Infant: 67% - c.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
 Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.